EnAccess/micropowermanager/docs/usage-guide/meters.md

 ---
-order: 8
+order: 9
 ---

 # Meters

-The `Meters` link on the sidebar loads a list that contains all registered meters with some additional details such as its serial number, assigned tariff, etc..
-The search area on the page searches in `serial_number` and `tariff name`.

-By clicking on a meter in the list, a new `meter detail` page will be loaded.
-This page, contains `basic information`, `meter details`, and `meter transactions`.
-If the meter can send its usage data it also shows it in an additional `meter reading` section.
-The `Basic Information` section contains the total revenue that the meter made, the owner, when the last payment occurs, and the registration date. `Meter Details` are meter specified details such as the manufacturer name, the serial number, assigned tariff, and its connection type. `Meter transactions` is a basic list that contains all transactions that hit the meter.
+The “Meter” menu is a list of all registered electricity meter devices on the MPM account.
+It is only applicable for companies managing mini-grid customers (if a company only has SHS and/or e-bike devices, this page will be blank).

+The “Meter” menu shows, in tabular form, the meter serial number, the tariff applying to that meter, the meter manufacturer and the meter model/type.
+Upon clicking on a given device number, the accumulated meter transactions are shown.

+As outlined on the “Setting up your MPM company account” above, registering a new meter device must be done via the Customer Registration App.
+What can be done from the MPM website interface is re-assign existing meters from customer to customer.